avaturn/pygltflib/README.md

 ###### Changelog:
+* 1.8
+    * allow images to point to bufferViews
 * 1.7
     * preserve order of bufferViews when saving to glb
     * pad binary chunks within embedded data correctly